flowtech-plc/full-stack-tech-test/README.md

 4. Ensure the base is set as `main` and not `flowtech-plc/main`
 5. For the compare branch, select `feat/book-api`
 6. Conduct your review on this PR
-7. Share back with us!
+7. Share your created pull request / review back with us!

 ## Feature Description